So you want to write fiction or memoir. Where do you begin? And what creative writing tools do you need to accomplish your writing goals?

 Start by reading any and every short story and novel you can get your hands on.
 Don’t worry about taking notes or thinking too much into the stories.
 Just read.
 Chances are, you’ve already done a lot of it.
 All writers come to writing through reading first.

 Spend as much time as you can spare browsing new book stores, used book stores, and ebook stores.
 Free ebooks are a great resource that cost very little and they’re all over the place.
 There are a lot of great free titles out there, especially some of the classics that are in the public domain.
-Check out Project Gutenberg or Story Cartel if your budget is tight.
+Check out Project Gutenberg if your budget is tight.

 Carry notebooks with you as often as you can.
 I like the solid dependability of a large Moleskine Classic, but buy whatever kind of notebook pleases you the most.
 This is your happy place.